caleb531/imessage-conversation-analyzer/README.md

    reactions); use the `-s` / `--case-sensitive` option for case-sensitive counts, and the `-r` / `--use-regex` option to enable regular expression mode for all phrases you specify
+7. `from_sql`: execute an arbitrary SQL query against the conversation data (messages and attachments), using an in-memory SQLite database

 #### Filtering